By David P. Monyhan (retired),

 In the cylinder head department check the air lines, adjust the air regulator to the minimum requirement for the machines or tools they feed to and check the water separators to insure they are doing their job.
 Clean out the reservoir of your valve refacer and add new oil.
 Check the diamond and the wear on the grinding wheels and replace as necessary.
 This is also a good time to check the drive belts and pulleys.

 Your seat and guide machine should be clean.
 Dump the chip tray and vacuum out all the nooks and crannies that attract and hold the chips that don’t make it into the chip tray.
 Inspect all the slides, gibs, and tables for any nicks or burrs and remove as required.
-Make sure your level is level then level the machine (for more on this, check out the Machine Maintenance column in the May 2003 issue of Engine Builder).
+Make sure your machine is level.

 Inspect all tooling for wear, call your favorite shop supply company and order new tooling as required, also send out tools that can be resharpened.
 If you have a seat grinding kit, look over your stone and pilot inventory and replace as necessary.
 Check the point on your dressing diamond.

 If you have a wet grinder, inspect the coolant reservoir and clean and replenish the coolant as required.
 Check underneath the table and fill the oil cups.
 Inspect the under rollers and insure they rotate without obstruction.
 Remove the tooling and examine the table and tooling for burrs and nicks.
-As with the seat and guide machine, make sure your level is level then level the machine.
+As with the seat and guide machine, make sure it is level.

 Block Department

 Inspect the boring machine, checking all tooling for wear.
 Recalibrate your micrometers and re-level.
 Again, inspect your set up tooling for nicks and burrs and fix as needed.
-Clean up all the chips, and if you have an air float machine check the water separator and automatic oilier to insure function; adjust as needed.
+Clean up all the chips, and if you have an air float machine check the water separator and automatic oiler to ensure function; adjust as needed.
 Check your drive belts and pullies.
 Inspect the column and confirm the seals are doing their job.
 Make sure all of your control knobs and speed dials are in good shape and not broken; replace as necessary.
-The honing machine should have clean honing oil; the filters should be fresh and remove any sludge from the reservoir.
+The honing machine should have clean honing oil; the filters should be fresh.
+Remove any sludge from the reservoir.
 This would be a good time to install a new filter mat on top of that expanded grate under the rollover fixture.

 Assembly Department

 This is where you really need to be organized!
 A clean, well-lit assembly department is your key to a properly assembled engine.
-Don’t let an unorganized department create a come back or warranty claim for your customers.
+Don’t let an unorganized department create a comeback or warranty claim from your customers.

 Stand back and look over your shop.
 Are you impressed?
-If you are, chances are you customers will be as well.
-Your employees will be, and the end result is no comebacks.
+If you are, chances are your customers and your employees are as well.
+The end result is no comebacks.
 Keep it clean!

 Don’t forget, if you have more questions, contact the Goodson Tech Department at 1-800-533-8010.